durchflieger/meta-vdr/README.md

 - To build all packages at once call `build.sh` script in meta-vdr.

-- You will find the installable opkg packages in the directory tree of under `tmp/deploy/ipk`.
+- You will find the installable opkg packages in the directory tree under `tmp/deploy/ipk`.